Gerry-Malta/ComfyUI-GerryNodes/README.md

 If more than one SmartSwitch in the graph claims the same node, it only goes back to active once *every* claiming switch has released it - so two switches sharing an ancestor can't fight over the same widget's state.

-### Why it also works on promoted parameters

-Setting a widget's `.hidden` property to `true` (without touching its layout size) turns out to be what makes ComfyUI's own subgraph-promotion system remove the promoted copy from the outer face - confirmed by direct testing.
-Purely cosmetic changes (just `.disabled` and a text label) don't trigger that same removal on their own.
-The interior widget stays in its normal position the whole time since its layout size is never touched - only the promoted copy disappears.

 ## Limitations